-This is one of my favourite local loops… today I’m doing it with a couple of Scouting friends, who I haven’t seen since our Around Ruapehu tramp in New Zealand nearly two months ago.
-It’s nice to have company aftet mostly solo hiking, and I’ve missed Jeffrey’s witty repartee and funny stories… (Thought I’d better put this in just in case he actually reads my blog!)
+The Sphinx to Bobbin Head loop is one of my favourite local bushwalks… today I’m doing it with a couple of Scouting friends, who I haven’t seen since our Around Ruapehu tramp in New Zealand nearly two months ago.
+It’s nice to have company after mostly solo hiking, and I’ve missed Jeffrey’s witty repartee and funny stories… (Thought I’d better put this in just in case he actually reads my blog!)

 Bobbin Head Trail

-We’re doing this late Friday afternoon bushwalk in a clockwise direction, setting off down the Bobbin Head Trail from Bobbin Head Road.
+We’re doing the Sphinx to Bobbin Head loop late on a Friday afternoon bushwalk in a clockwise direction, setting off down the Bobbin Head Trail from Bobbin Head Road.

-It’s initially very flat (actually a slight ascent) and easy walking; after 1.6km there’s a short side-track some marked Aboriginal engravings not far from Bobbin Head Track.
+It’s initially very flat (actually a slight ascent) and easy walking; after 1.6km there’s a short side-track to the marked Bobbin Head Track Aboriginal engraving site.

-Unfortunately most of the engravings at the main site are very obscured, but a little bit further along there’s a clearer engraving of a goanna.
-Across the multiple sections there is a goanna, greater glider, two birds, two emus, a wallaby or large tiger quoll and some figures.
+Most of the engravings at the main site need the right lighting to see them, but a little bit further along there’s a clearer engraving of a goanna.
+Across three rock platforms there are a goanna, greater glider, two birds, two emus, a wallaby or large tiger quoll and some figures.

-The trail continues to ascend for another kilometre after the engraving site, through tall eucalpyt and casuarina forest,
+The trail continues to ascend for another kilometre after the engraving site, through tall eucalpyt and casuarina forest.
+Just off the track is another trig station – the Bobbin Trig (TS1013 BOBBIN) is also partly dismantled, with about half of its stone cairn remaining.

-The descent, once it starts after 2.6km is quite steep, as the track – the original road down to Bobbin Head – zig-zags down the end of the ridge.
-There’s occasional views of Cowan Creek below.
+The descent quickly starts to get steeper as the track zig-zags down the end of the ridge.
+This was the original road down to Bobbin Head.
+There are occasional views of Cowan Creek below.

-Just before the bottom, the service trail loop back to the north but is blocked with a tall fence; the walking track continues straight ahead.
-It’s pretty steep with a bit of easy rock scrambling at the top, before it reaches the Warrimoo Track.
+Just before the bottom, the service trail loops back to the north but is blocked with a tall fence; the walking track continues straight ahead.
+It’s pretty steep with a bit of easy rock scrambling at the top, before it reaches the Warrimoo Track at the bottom.

 We’re now on the Warrimoo Track, which follows Cowan Creek all the way up to St Ives.
-A short distance to the left (north-west) is the Bobbin Head marina, where during the day you could stop and buy a drink or some food.
+This is also the furthest point on the Sphinx to Bobbin Head buswalk. is A short distance to the left (north-west) is the Bobbin Head marina, where during the day you could stop and buy a drink or some food.
 We turn right, heading upstream.
-It’s mostly pretty easy walking along the track, which is never far from the creek.
+This section of the Sphinx to Bobbin Head loop is pretty easy walking, with the track fairly level and never far from the creek.

-At least – it’s pretty easy walking today.
-Last time I do this walk, with the kids, it had been raining for a few days and the track was a bit more challenging!
+It’s also much easier walking when it’s dry.
+Last time I did the Sphinx to Bobbin Head loop, with the kids, it had been raining for a few days and the track was a bit more challenging!

-The landscape is quite varied – while the water is a constant, there’s sections with ferns that are almost like rainforest, towering rock formation and some enormous eucalypt trees.
+The landscape is quite varied – while the water is a constant, there are sections with ferns that are almost like rainforest, towering rock formation and some enormous eucalypt trees.

 At one point a tall sandstone cliff forces the track quite close to the water; it’s a nice photo spot looking up Cowan Creek.